mattheworam/Machine-Learning-with-NumPy/README.md

 # Machine-Learning-with-NumPy
 Collection of notebooks containing NumPy implementations of the most common supervised machine learning techniques.
-Along with a simple demonstration of their use and the benefits of various features and optimisations that I included whenever I saw an opportunity.
+Along with a simple demonstration of their use.

 Notebooks:
 1. Perceptron